-The normal age for retirement is 63, although dentists and staff can work past then.
+The normal age for retirement is 63 in 2013 (it will increase in the future), although dentists and staff can work past then.
+Those working in hospitals and universities can also work after 63 years of age.

 There is a state-funded system of pensions, of which dentists and their staff are a normal part.
 The pension would be about 50% of last declared income.
 This is the same for employed and self-employed dentists.
 Any additional insurance pension depends on the individual contract and the amount insured.